-The primary HDU contains an array of bytes which stores the full table metadata as the text of a VOTable document, along with headers that mark this has been done.
+In "fits-plus" format, the primary HDU contains an array of bytes which stores the full table metadata as the text of a VOTable document, along with headers that indicate this has been done.
 Most FITS table readers will ignore this altogether and treat the file just as if it contained only the table.
 When it is re-read by this or compatible applications however, they can read out the metadata and make it available for use.
 In this way you can store your data in the efficient and widely portable FITS format without losing the additional metadata such as table parameters, column UCDs, lengthy column descriptions etc that may be attached to the table.
+This variant, which is the default, can be explicitly selected with the primary=votable option or fits-plus alias (if you don't want it, use primary=basic or fits-basic).
+This convention is described in more detail in Section 4.1.3.1.